sznowicki/nowicki-io/content/blog/2023-02-17-no-more-gatsby/index.md

 But how do I use React without transpiling?

-After quick google I found the answer.
+After a quick google I found the answer.
 I can transpile during the runtime while importing stuff!

-Well it's not really matching my criteria (still running traspiled code), but with [@swc/register](https://www.npmjs.com/package/swc-register)
+Well it's not really matching my criteria (still running transpiled code), but with [@swc/register](https://www.npmjs.com/package/swc-register)
-I can at least do it in most seamless way.
+I can at least do it in the most seamless way.

 I write some code, I register `swc` while spinning up node (`node -r @swc/register scripts/index.js`) and it does everything during the runtime.